BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 ### Publish Batch of Assignments
 #### Prepare csv file
 The format of the required csv file has been described in [Design Layout](#Design-Layout), [here](https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/files/15466602/input.csv) is a template csv file I created for demonstration purpose.
 Download it and check its content to get a sense.

-Or you can make your own one.
+You can also make your own csv file.
+There should be numerous ways to assign an url to experiment materials, through which the data can be accessed from all over the world.
+In this tutorial, we show how to achieve this using A3 in [AS3 as Data Storage](#AS3-as-Data-Storage).

 #### Publish Assignments
 After the csv file is prepared, click on `Publish Batch`.